Studio Policy – For Students Who Are Children

 If absences become a regular occurrence, let’s try to find a better day and time for lessons.

-Full monthly payment is due on the first lesson date of each month, regardless of whether the student attends all available lessons.
-I accept checks or exact cash.
+Full monthly payment is due on the first day of the month.
+I accept checks or exact cash and payment through PayPal or Zelle.
 Please make checks payable to Susan Lipnick.
 Tuition is not refundable, transferable, or used for subsequent months.

 I may offer payment alternatives for family emergencies (e.g., long-term health issue or death of a relative) but will make this determination on a case-by-case basis.